Tmitchy/Cisco-Tracer-Projects/README.md

-# Strategic Network Infrastructure Initiatives
+# 🌐 Strategic Network Infrastructure Initiatives

+Welcome to the **Strategic Network Infrastructure Initiatives** repository!
-In-depth exploration of key networking concepts and skills to ensure network connectivity, understand documentation and network services, and effectively troubleshoot and secure network infrastructures.
+This project is an in-depth exploration of key networking concepts and skills that empower learners to:

-Tool: Cisco Packet Tracer.
-Open the file with Cisco Packet Tracer (pkt).
+✅ Ensure network connectivity
+📄 Understand and interpret documentation
+🛰️ Configure network services
+🔧 Effectively troubleshoot and secure network infrastructures

+> 🔍 **Tool Used**: [Cisco Packet Tracer](https://www.netacad.com/courses/packet-tracer) (.pkt file)
+> 🖥️ *Make sure you have Cisco Packet Tracer installed to open and interact with the simulation.*

+---

+## 🚀 Project Purpose

+This repository aims to **build foundational and advanced networking skills** through simulation.
+Whether you're new to networking or preparing for certifications like **CCNA**, this is a hands-on way to explore network environments without needing physical equipment.

+---

-How to Use It: <br>
+## 🛠️ How to Use It
-Understanding network concepts and having knowledge of networking infrastructures, Network protocols, Network Operations, Network Security, Network Implementation, Network Troubleshooting, and assigning an IP address for swift communication with other devices gives you an understanding of how Network Infrastructures can be utilized effectively.

-What I am learning:<br>
-I am learning essential networking skills using this tool, which does not require real hardware.
-It allows me to visualize how networks operate, practice my knowledge, design and build networks, and experiment with various networking technologies and protocols.
-Additionally, I can apply security features within a network.

-Security Concepts Involved: Setting Passwords, firewalls, WPA3, and ACLs for switches and routers.
+1. **Download the `.pkt` file** in this repo.
+2. Open it using **Cisco Packet Tracer**.
+3. Use the simulation to:
+   - 🔌 Assign IP addresses
+   - 🛠️ Configure switches and routers
+   - 🔄 Explore and practice network protocols
+   - 🔍 Troubleshoot broken connections
+   - 🔐 Apply basic security configurations

+📚 This project helps you understand:
+- Network infrastructures
+- Network operations and implementation
+- Network troubleshooting methodologies
+- Network security principles
+All within a **safe, virtual environment**.

+---

+## 📘 What I'm Learning

+Through this project, I’m developing real-world, job-ready skills:

+- 🧠 **Concepts**: OSI & TCP/IP models, subnetting, VLANs, routing & switching
+- ⚙️ **Protocols**: DHCP, DNS, NAT, OSPF, EIGRP
+- 💻 **Network Design**: Topology planning, cable types, port configuration
+- 🔒 **Security Features**: Access control, encryption protocols, interface protection
+- 🧪 **Troubleshooting**: Ping, traceroute, CLI diagnostics

+> 💡 *This tool is especially helpful because it doesn't require real hardware, making it ideal for remote or budget-conscious learners.*

+---

+## 🔐 Security Concepts Involved

+Here are some of the **network security measures** incorporated into this project:

+- 🔑 Password protection on routers and switches
+- 🔥 Basic firewall simulation
+- 📶 WPA3 wireless security implementation
+- 🚫 Access Control Li